Grades/Experience

 5-10 days

-Row New York’s summer rowing camp is the ultimate opportunity to spend summer outdoors, learning a new sport, getting fit, having fun, and making friends!
+Row New York’s learn-to-row summer camp is the ultimate opportunity to spend summer outdoors, make friends, and try something new!

 Designed for beginners, our camp provides a welcoming introduction to rowing, while experienced rowers can refine their skills and gain extra time on the water.